Business operations and Brexit

 - Does my business require personal data to be transferred between the EU and the UK?

-The UK Government has released guidance on how data will be protected if there is no deal.
+The UK Government has released guidance on using personal data if there is no deal.

 New Zealand companies that have goods or services protected under European Intellectual Property (IP) laws are encouraged to think about whether their IP will be protected in the event of a no deal.